-Following lunch and outdoor recess, the students continued their independent work, while I met with reading groups.
+Following lunch and indoor recess the students continued working independently while I met with more groups.

 - ► 2017 (178)

 - ► 2015 (167)